 to Bethlehem is now abandoned and desolate, the cities in ruins.
 Many houses in Jerusalem are unstable and in ruins.

-• In 1857, the British Consul to the Land of Israel reported: The land is mostly empty of inhabitants, therefore the biggest need is population.
+The number of residents is estimated to be 15 thousand, with half of them being Jews” (p.162). - In 1857, the British Consul to the Land of Israel reported: The land is mostly empty of inhabitants, therefore the biggest need is population.

 During the 1860s it was reported by the merchant J.B Forsyth that the population was continuing to drop,